 Around this time, the pace of client expectation was accelerating and the MJ staff had to do extraordinary things to meet deadlines.
 The company developed a “whatever it takes” attitude that we still have today, except we now call it “make it happen”.

 Further growth led to the company relocating again in 1997, this time to the neighbouring suburb of Richmond (technically Cremorne, but before it was cool so nobody knew where that was), where it would remain for the next 20 years.

-During this time, we adapted the then-new computer to plate technology, began digital printing in the mid 2000’s, and hired another 4 of our long-term staff.
+During this time, we adapted the then-new computer to plate technology, and began digital printing in the mid 2000’s.

 At some point the window sticker you can see in the pic above (if you squint) was installed.
 A little kid used to walk past with his mum all the time, and absolutely LOVED the tiger.

 In the header pic for this post you can see the “waiting area” in the office, featuring the Living End poster mentioned earlier, and the three fake indoor plants we used to sticky tape baubles to at Christmas.
 JK wanted to turf these plants when we moved, but after staring at them for 10 years I had grown (no pun intended) attached, so now they’re in my house.